Marks & Spencer loses UK clothing market share - data

 The loss of share is likely to up the pressure on CEO Marc Bolland, who has presided over 10 straight quarters of declining underlying sales in M&S's general merchandise division, which includes clothing.

-Bolland is nearing the end of a three-year, 2.3 billion pound plan to address decades of under-investment.
+Bolland is nearing the end of a three-year, 2.3 billion pound ($3.8 billion) plan to address decades of under-investment.

 In January he said the womenswear business was showing "early signs of improvement" under the management of a new team and a re-focus on quality and style.